 Many people worry that they look too young or old and think they’ll be judged for it but it’s still possible to be yourself while projecting the right image.
 Be honest with your photographer in telling her the things you do and don’t like about your image.
 Perhaps you have a favourite side or you might prefer to be looking ‘away’ from camera.
 It’s always helpful to show your photographer a photo from the past that you do like so she has something to work from.

-A great headshot should always look like you - just an enhanced version of you!
+A great headshot should always look like you - just an enhanced version of you - like, on a really good day!

-Ahead of your headshot session: get your haircut / coloured, drink plenty of water to hydrate yourself, exfoliate and moisturise your skin and get a couple of early nights.
+Ahead of your headshot session: drink plenty of water to hydrate yourself, exfoliate and moisturise your skin and get a couple of early nights.
 Make sure you outfits are all clean and ironed and ready to go...

 You will feel more confident in front of the camera and it will come across in the photos!